-PAR findings: Ethiopia SMART START'S PERFORMANCE Smart Start's visual aid supports girls to understand the connection between financial and family planning.
+PAR findings: Ethiopia SMART START'S PERFORMANCE

+Smart Start's visual aid supports girls to understand the connection between financial and family planning.
 The PAR, however, raises concerns around fidelity as the intervention transitions to government integration.
 For example, during initial implementation, PSI Navigators supported Health Extension Workers (HEWs) to launch and deliver Smart Start among project sites.
 But as Smart Start streamlined for health system ownership, the project phased out Navigators - shifting Navigator responsibilities to HEWs, albeit this time, without Navigator support.
 HEWs' alone, however, did not always have the capacity nor ability to engage girls in financial counseling.
 In sites in which A360 removed Navigators, girls expressed confusion about and less excitement for the financial goals identified during a Smart Start session.
 And unlike girls in other sites in which Navigators remained to support HEWs, none of the girls counseled mentioned working toward their financial plans alongside their husbands.
 As the project drives toward scale, maintaining the Navigator role would support intervention quality and sustainability - for girls and health systems alike.

+Stage '

+Stage 2

+Stage 3

+Stage 4

 Contraceptive Counseling

 "I feel respected and safe"

-BARRIER -----
+BARRIER

-Relatively high adolescent fertility, a skew toward shortacting methods among adolescent contraceptive adopters, and heightened risk of discontinuation while still in need of protection from unintended pregnancy.
+Relatively high adolescent fertility, a skew toward short-acting methods among adolescent contraceptive adopters, and heightened risk of discontinuation while still in need of protection from unintended pregnancy.

 DESIGN INSIGHT

 Girls view contraception as a threat to their immediate and achievable dreams, including motherhood.

 A360 SOLUTION

-Wherever possible, A360's youth friendly counselling supports providers to lead with respect for girls' self-defined goals for their lives, including and beyond fertility.
-Using Counselling for Choice - PSI's counselling approach - providers engage in a dialogue with girls to understand their unique needs and preferences when it comes to their contraceptive choice.
-Providers' messages then present contraceptive methods in order of girls' interest and emphasize key benefits such as return to fertility and how methods affect bleeding patterns, rather than attributes such as 'short' versus 'long-acting.'
-A360 then supports vproviders to help girls see contraceptives as a tool to support her in achieving her life goals, including becoming a mother if and when she chooses.
+She is invited to participate in a contraceptive counseling session - often via an opt-out moment which helps to remove stigma associated with care seeking behavior.
+She feels that her self-defined goals are respected by the provider.
+The provider engages with her in a dialogue to understand her unique needs and preferences when it comes to her contraceptive choice.
+The providers' messages present contraceptive methods in order of her interest and emphasize key benefits such as return to fertility and how methods affect bleeding patterns, rather than attributes such as 'short' versus 'long-acting.'
+The provider reinforces how contraception can be a tool to support her in achieving her life goals, including becoming a mother.

-PAR findings: Nigeria 9JA GIRLS' PERFORMANCE According to stakeholder reports, clinical service delivery aligns strongly with youth friendly health services - creating space for girls to feel safe to ask questions and enjoy engaging with providers.
+PAR findings: Nigeria

+9JA GIRLS' PERFORMANCE

+According to stakeholder reports, clinical service delivery aligns strongly with youth friendly health services - creating space for girls to feel safe to ask questions and enjoy engaging with providers.
 But barriers exist in the larger enabling environment.
 For example, girls who consult influencers prior to adopting a method often experience resistance (especially among parents).
 Some girls additionally report fear of being "caught" using contraception.
 What goes on outside of the clinic influences girls' choices once within.
 Addressing both is key.

 PAR findings: Ethiopia SMART START'S PERFORMANCE Most girls said they felt comfortable during counseling and trusted what they had heard.
 Still, some girls voiced concerns that contraceptive use could lead to infertility or cancer - or that contraceptives "were not acceptable in rural contexts."
 Pervading misconceptions and stigma continue to pose barriers to girls' contraceptive access.

-Follow-Up "I feel supported to continue my contraceptive of choice after I leave the clinic" BARRIER -----> Adolescents are at higher risk of discontinuation while still in need of protection from unintended pregnancy, contributing to low adolescent modern contraceptive prevalence rates.
-DESIGN INSIGHT> Girls feel isolated and lack trusted sources of support.
+Follow-Up "I feel supported to continue my contraceptive of choice after I leave the clinic" BARRIER Adolescents are at higher risk of discontinuation while still in need of protection from unintended pregnancy, contributing to low adolescent modern contraceptive prevalence rates.
+DESIGN INSIGHT ----> Girls feel isolated and lack trusted sources of support.